Te Tiriti o Waitangi policy

 • regularly update the policy, and Te Whaioranga, to maintain alignment with rapidly evolving best practice for effective te Tiriti partnership and achieving equitable health outcomes for Māori.

-What follows are the further requirements and expectations with respect to implementation of this te Tiriti policy, which fully embrace the five principles for implementing te Tiriti (as outlined earlier).
+The section below sets out further requirements and expectations with respect to implementation of this te Tiriti policy, which fully embrace the five principles for implementing te Tiriti (as outlined above).

 Ōritetanga – equitable health outcomes for Māori